Firmware libraries

 Leveraging high quality libraries to build Internet-connected projects and applications can significantly reduce the risk, time, and cost associated with creating IoT product or device.
 Libraries also make it possible to easily maintain and reuse common code blocks, as well as incorporate and leverage existing third party libraries from the Particle ecosystem.

 Most Arduino libraries are compatible with Particle.
-We've worked hard to ensure that our firmware API contains all of the most commonly used Arduino functions and firmware commands so that many Arduino libraries can be submitted into the Particle library ecosystem without modification.
+We've worked hard to ensure that our firmware API contains all of the most commonly used Arduino functions and firmware commands so that many Arduino libraries can be submitted into the Particle library ecosystem without modification or minimal modification.
 All of the most popular Arduino libraries are already available through our libraries system, and many others can be easily modified for compatibility.

 Particle libraries can include and depend on other Particle libraries.
 If your library requires another external library as a dependency, it is easy to specify the particular library and even version of the library that your library depends on.
-A good example is our
+A good example is our internet-button

-library, which depends on the popularneopixel
+library, which depends on the popular neopixel

 Kinds of libraries